'Putain de bordel de merde': How to use the F-word in French

 Mistakes

-As a foreigner in France you're highly likely to f*ck up from time to time, there's a lot to get your head around.
+As a foreigner in France you're highly likely to fuck up from time to time, there's a lot to get your head around.
 If you're dealing with the mairie you might want to stick to the more polite j'ai fait une erreur, but there are times when you need to let rip and explain just how badly you have messed this up.

-J'ai déconné - I f*cked up
+J'ai déconné - I fucked up

-J'ai merdé - I f*cked up [I sh*tted]
+J'ai merdé - I fucked up [I shitted]

-J'ai foiré - I f*cked up
+J'ai foiré - I fucked up

 Inebriation

 Don't believe those people who try to tell you that the French elegantly sip one glass of wine all evening.
-Sure, some do but others like to get drunk and the French language has a nice variety of phrases to describe the state of being inebriated, drunk, battered or simply f*cked.
+Sure, some do but others like to get drunk and the French language has a nice variety of phrases to describe the state of being inebriated, drunk, battered or simply fucked.

-Je suis défoncé/foncedé - I am f*cked
+Je suis défoncé/foncedé - I am fucked up

-Je suis boussilé - I am f*cked [wrecked]
+Je suis boussilé - I am wrecked/bollocksed

-And a note on F*ck
+And a note on Fuck

-The French like to use the English word f*ck - in fact they use it a lot and in situations that to an English speaker seem rather inappropriate.
-For various reasons - perhaps because they tend to translate it as putain which isn't always particularly strong, perhaps simply because foreign words seem less shocking - the French generally have no conception of how strong f*ck is.
+For various reasons - perhaps because they tend to translate it as putain which isn't always particularly strong, perhaps simply because foreign words seem less shocking - the French generally have no conception of how strong fuck is.

 You'll hear it said in front of kids, you'll even see kids wearing slogan T-shirts with it on.